Close

 What is a business school vs a university in Australia?

-In Australia, all higher education providers must meet the higher education standards framework defined by the independent national quality assurance and regulatory agency for higher education government regulator, Tertiary Education Quality and Standards Agency (TEQSA) to be certified.
-In this system, there are different categories for universities or other higher education providers.
+In Australia, all higher education providers must meet the higher education standards framework defined by the Tertiary Education Quality and Standards Agency (TEQSA), an independent national quality assurance regulator, to be certified.
+In this framework, there are different categories for universities and other higher education providers.

 A business school is an independent higher education provider that provides business administration and management courses.
 Kaplan Business School, for example, offers nationally accredited diploma, undergraduate and postgraduate level courses in business and business-related areas.

-Universities also need to provide a broader spectrum of degrees and staff are required to research in addition to teaching.
+Universities provide a broader spectrum of degrees and staff are required to conduct research in addition to teaching.
 Unlike other providers, universities also offer doctoral and master’s degrees by research.
 Significant funding and effort go towards research.

 Why do universities label their business faculties as 'business schools'?

 These are not stand-alone business schools but management faculties that are part of a wider university.
-This is the case with huge universities with a strong reputation in business, where it makes sense to operate and market this faculty somewhat independently under the umbrella of the university.
+This is the case with big universities that have a strong reputation in business.
+It makes sense to operate and market this faculty independently under the umbrella of the university.

 The advantage of these integrated business schools is that students benefit from being part of a well-established institution that has access to greater funds and resources.